 We have significant ongoing capital expenditure requirements.
-Capital expenditures were \$7.4 billion and \$7.2 billion for the years ended December 31, 2020 and 2019, respectively.
-The increase was primarily due to higher line extensions driven by continued network expansion, including to rural areas, higher support capital as a result of facility improvements and investments in back office systems and mobile store build-outs offset by lower customer premise equipment.
+Capital expenditures were \$7.6 billion and \$7.4 billion for the years ended December 31, 2021 and 2020, respectively.
+The increase was primarily due to an increase in scalable infrastructure driven by augmentation of network capacity for customer growth and usage, with incremental spending to reclaim network headroom maintained prior to COVID-19.
 See the table below for more details.

-We currently expect 2021 cable capital expenditures to be relatively consistent or lower as a percentage of cable revenue versus 2020.
-The actual amount of our capital expenditures in 2021 will depend on a number of factors including further spend related to product development and growth rates of both our residential and commercial businesses.
+We currently expect full year 2022 cable capital expenditures, excluding capital expenditures associated with our rural construction initiative, to be between \$7.1 billion and \$7.3 billion.
+The actual amount of our capital expenditures in 2022 will depend on a number of factors including further spend related to product development and growth rates of both our residential and commercial businesses as well as the pace of rural construction.

 Our capital expenditures are funded primarily from cash flows from operating activities and borrowings on our credit facility.
-In addition, our accrued liabilities related to capital expenditures decreased \$77 million and increased \$55 million for the years ended December 31, 2020 and 2019, respectively.
+In addition, our accrued liabilities related to capital expenditures increased \$80 million and decreased \$77 million for the years ended December 31, 2021 and 2020, respectively.

-The following tables present our major capital expenditures categories in accordance with National Cable and Telecommunications Association ("NCTA") disclosure guidelines for the years ended December 31, 2020 and 2019.
+The following tables present our major capital expenditures categories in accordance with National Cable and Telecommunications Association ("NCTA") disclosure guidelines for the years ended December 31, 2021 and 2020.
 These disclosure guidelines are not required disclosures under GAAP, nor do they impact our accounting for capital expenditures under GAAP (dollars in millions):

 Year ended December 31,

-2020 2019
+2021 2020

-Customer premise equipment (a) \$ 2,002 \$ 2,070
+Customer premise equipment (a) \$ 1,967 \$ 2,002

-Scalable infrastructure (b) 1,478 1,439
+Scalable infrastructure (b) 1,677 1,478

-Line extensions (c) 1,641 1,444
+Line extensions (c) 1,642 1,641

-Upgrade/rebuild (d) 615 634
+Upgrade/rebuild (d) 706 615

-Support capital (e) 1,679 1,608
+Support capital (e) 1,643 1,679

-Total capital expenditures \$ 7,415 \$ 7,195
+Total capital expenditures \$ 7,635 \$ 7,415

 Capital expenditures included in total related to:

-Commercial services \$ 1,325 \$ 1,314
+Commercial services \$ 1,445 \$ 1,325

-Mobile \$ 508 \$ 432
+Mobile \$ 482 \$ 508

-(a) Customer premise equipment includes costs incurred at the customer residence to secure new customers and revenue generating units, including customer installation costs and customer premise equipment (e.g., digital receivers and cable modems).

-(b) Scalable infrastructure includes costs not related to customer premise equipment, to secure growth of new customers and revenue generating units, or provide service enhancements (e.g., headend equipment).

-(c) Line extensions include network costs associated with entering new service areas (e.g., fiber/coaxial cable, amplifiers, electronic equipment, make-ready and design engineering).

-(d) Upgrade/rebuild includes costs to modify or replace existing fiber/coaxial cable networks, including betterments.

-(e) Support capital includes costs associated with the replacement or enhancement of non-network assets due to technological and physical obsolescence (e.g., non-network equipment, land, buildings and vehicles).
+- (a) Customer premise equipment includes costs incurred at the customer residence to secure new customers and revenue generating units, including customer installation costs and customer premise equipment (e.g., digital receivers and cable modems). - (b) Scalable infrastructure includes costs not related to customer premise equipment, to secure growth of new customers and revenue generating units, or provide service enhancements (e.g., headend equipment). - (c) Line extensions include network costs associated with entering new service areas (e.g., fiber/coaxial cable, amplifiers, electronic equipment, make-ready and design engineering). - (d) Upgrade/rebuild includes costs to modify or replace existing fiber/coaxial cable networks, including betterments. - Support capital includes costs associated with the replacement or enhancement of non-network assets due to technological and physical obsolescence (e.g., non-network equipment, land, buildings and vehicles).

-As of December 31, 2020, the accreted value of our total debt was approximately \$82.8 billion, as summarized below (dollars in millions):